eduroam, a worldwide roaming service, replaced UMASS-SECURE1X for encrypted wireless connectivity on August 5, 2014.

-OIT administers and supports two wireless networks on the campus wireless network: UMASS-SECURE1X and UMASS.
-Other networks are not supported by OIT and are considered interfering networks because they may pose security risks and slow down speed of the network.
+UMass Amherst IT administers and supports two wireless networks on the campus wireless network: eduroam and UMASS.
+Other networks are not supported by us and are considered interfering networks because they may pose security risks and slow down speed of the network.

-The main difference is security.
-UMASS-SECURE1X uses 802.1x authentication and encryption, which adds a layer of security to your connection.
-In addition, you can configure your UMASS-SECURE1X connection to log-in automatically every time you start your computer.
+The main difference is security. eduroam uses 802.1x authentication and encryption, which adds a layer of security to your connection.
+In addition, you can configure your eduroam connection to log-in automatically every time you start your computer.

 UMASS is the unencrypted, less secure, way to connect to the wireless network.
-To connect, you must log in through a Web browser with your OIT Account NetID and password.
-OIT will slowly be restricting the use of the UMASS SSID.
+To connect, you must log in through a Web browser with your IT Account NetID and password.
+We will slowly be restricting the use of the UMASS SSID.